Edgar-Saavedra/practical-deep-learning/ch5/README.md

     - **modify** some of the principal components, we return a new set of samples that are not x but are based on x
   - **normally distributted** means that it follow the bell curve so that most of the time the value will be near the middle.

+**important PCA notes**
+This approach is appropriate for continuous features only.
+You should be careful to modify only the weakest of the principal components, and only a small amount.

+**TRY** applying the same technique to augment the breast cancer dataset, which also consists of continous features.

 ## Augmenting CIFAR-10

+For CIFAR-10 there are color images stored as RGB data.
+Translate - shiftting image in the x or y direction or both, small rotation are another technique.
+For pixels that have no data after the shift or rotation.
+Simply leave the pixels black (all values 0), OR replace the pixels with the mean value of the image (which also provides no info)
+We want the machine to disregard these.

+The most popular solution is to crop the image.

+Pulling  a random patch from the image of 28x28 pixes is the equivalent of shiffting

+Rotating the image first requires interpolation of the pixels.
+We take each 32x32 test input and crop it to 28*28 by droppin the outer 6 pixels.
+The center crop still represents the actual test image and not some augmented version

   - color images stored as RGB data
   - taken from the ground level, top down and bottom flips do not make sense. but left and right do.
   - Translations are a more common technique and small rotations